Winter Sowing Seeds in Milk Jugs

 Tomatoes are fast growers, and they like to be able to stretch their roots, so if you do use Winter Sowing to start tomato seeds, make sure to transplant them as soon as their roots start hitting the bottom of the container.
 When you transplant them to a larger pot, make sure plant their stems deep to encourage a nice deep root system.

 5. Water in the seeds to make sure the soil is damp but not soggy, make sure the containers are draining well.

-To close, some people use duct tape to seal jugs around the cut, but we have also just cut off the lids entirely, and then tucked the top into the bottom with the top of the jugs, no duct tape is needed if they're snug (they're a little harder to move however, if they aren't taped shut, but we don't move them much anyway and just carry them from the bottom).
+To close the jugs, some people use duct tape to seal jugs around the cut, but we have also just cut off the lids entirely, and cut a couple slits in the tops, then tucked them into the top into the bottom with the top of the jugs, no duct tape is needed if they're snug (they're a little harder to move however, if they aren't taped shut, but we don't move them much anyway and if we do, we just carry them from the bottom).
 Duct taping may also help if you have high winds and the tops keep blowing open.
 We've also seen people use a paperclip "hook" to keep the lids closed.
 Whatever works best for you!